+- Associates degree in a science related field

+- 30 Technical/Occupational credits will be accepted for transfer

+- 30 General Education credits will be accepted for transfer.
 There must be at least one general education course from each of the categories below:

 - Humanities

 - Social Sciences

 - Sciences

 - Mathematics

-- ✓ A GPA of 2.0 (on a 4.0 scale) for the last degree earned.
+- A GPA of 2.0 (on a 4.0 scale) for the last degree earned.
 A 3.0 or higher (on a 4.0 scale) is preferred.

-- ✓ If applicant's first language, or language of instruction, is not English, English proficiency examination scores are required.
-Test of English as a Foreign Language (TOEFL) minimum scores are 550 (paper-based) or 213 (computer-based) or 79 (internet-based).
+- If applicant's first language, or language of instruction, is not English, English proficiency examination scores are required.
+Test of English as a Foreign Language (TOEFL) minimum scores are 650 (paper-based) or 963 (computer-based) or 115 (internet-based) or 633 (ITP).
 The International English Language Testing System (IELTS) minimum score required is 6.5.
-The PTE Academic minimum score required is 53
+The PTE Academic minimum score is 53.

-- ✓ Interview with JPU representative
+- If no college level math courses have been completed, the student must pass the MATH190 Placement Test or complete the MATH190 course

+- Application

-- ✓ Personal statement
+- Personal statement

-- ✓ Letters of References
+- Three Letters of Reference

+- \$35.00 application fee (non-refundable)

+- Interview with JPU representative